-Do Americans Believe that Christianity is as Violent as Islam?
+Do Americans Believe Christianity is as Violent as Islam?

 Do Americans believe that Christianity is as Violent as Islam?